nilostolte/nilostolte/README.md

 The idea of using **Go** is that the same interface that can be compiled to a particular machine code (to be used in a desktop or mobile) can also be compiled to WebAssembly to be used on the web with only very small changes.
 The simplicity of **Go** and the ability to perform custom memory management also helps a lot in terms of portability and performance.

 It is also prossible to use Java but its use and compilation to WebAssembly is not as straighforward as with **Go** that seems to be the ideal language to build interfaces in the near future.
-Of course that with the generalization of WebAssembly also to desktop and mobiles, any language could be sued but rare are the languages having the vectors graphics supprt of **Go** language. **Go** is maybe here to stay if one thinks about vector GUIs everywhere.<a name="activities_html_anchor"></a>
+Of course that with the generalization of WebAssembly also to desktop and mobiles, any language could be used but rare are the languages having the vectors graphics supprt of **Go** language. **Go** is maybe here to stay if one thinks about vector GUIs everywhere.<a name="activities_html_anchor"></a>

 <hr>